FMIA—Patrick Mahomes Reflects on LIV Turnaround By Following Dad’s Advice: ‘It’s All About The Next Pitch’

 Niners 20, Chiefs 10, 2:35 left, third quarter.
 KC ball at its 25-yard line.

 Watching the game twice in a five-hour span, you can see what a tireless monster San Francisco defensive end Nick Bosa was.
 His strip-sack and Mahomes recovery midway through the third quarter led to a desperation third-and-12 play for the Chiefs and caused Mahomes to throw a ridiculous interception to Fred Warner, who looked like the intended receiver.
 Later in the quarter, Mahomes was thoroughly discombobulated by Bosa and friends.
 Three rushers, including Bosa, chased Mahomes into an incompletion on first down.
 Run for five on second down.
 Do not go three-and-out here; that’s the feeling every Chiefs fan had at that moment.
 Do not go two full quarters without scoring.
 On third-and-five, flushed right, Mahomes decided to sprint for the first down.
-Bosa, in pursuit as Mahomes turned the corner, did a full bellyflop and slapped Mahomes left calf, hard.
+Bosa, in pursuit as Mahomes turned the corner, did a full belly flop and slapped Mahomes left calf, hard.

 “I actually didn’t even feel Bosa behind me until right when he dove,” Mahomes said.
 “And when he dove, I think that last second of me seeing him, kinda diving at my leg, I was able to get my knees up.
 That was a big thing when you’re running away from a guy that gets your legs, to keep your knees up and keep your feet from dragging on the ground.
 He hit me hard.
 He hit me hard—might’ve left a little bruise actually.
 But I was able to still get around the side to get a first down on that play.